Mayvy001/Task-1-Adesuji-Oluwatoyin-Racheal/README.md

 **PROJECT 1: Data Cleaning & Preparation**
+This project focuses on cleaning and preparing an e-commerce dataset for analysis.
+Raw data often contains missing values, duplicate records, and inconsistencies that can affect the accuracy of insights.
+Using Microsoft Excel, I cleaned the dataset by addressing data quality issues, standardizing formats, and ensuring the data was accurate, complete, and ready for analysis.
+The project highlights the importance of data preparation as a critical step in the data analytics process.

 **Objective**
 To transform a raw dataset into a clean, structured, and analysis-ready format by handling missing values, duplicates, and data inconsistencies.